The X Factor 2018 is on its way but who will be the judges this year?

 Here we round up the latest rumours following the first news about the 2018 series.

-ITV confirmed this month (June) that alongside Simon Cowell, three new judges will join this year's series while Sharon Osbourne will act as a fifth judge for the live shows.
+ITV confirmed last month (June) that alongside Simon Cowell, three new judges will join this year's series while Sharon Osbourne will act as a fifth judge for the live shows.

 Both Nicole Scherzinger and Louis Walsh have quit the series, the channel confirmed.